-- Start training this command by sitting on the ground with your dog.
-Put the low-value treats in one hand and have the high-value treats sitting somewhere with quick access.
+- I start training this command by sitting on the ground with my dog.
+I put the boring treats in one hand and have the tasty treats sitting somewhere with quick access.
 Once the treats are in your hand make a fist and present it to your dog.
-Chances are your dog will quickly try everything he can to get the treats from your hand -- pawing, licking, nibbling, etc. Do not let him get the treats!
-As soon as your dog stops trying to get to the treats in your hand, mark the behavior (using your clicker or marker word) and give him a high-value treat from your separate stash.
-Never give your dog a treat from the hand you were preventing him from eating the treats from.
-This helps to remind him that these treats are off limits, no matter what.
-After a few sessions, your dog won't even notice your closed fist with the treats in it when you present it to him.
-When this behavior occurs, start giving the verbal command, "leave-it," before presenting the closed fist.
-You are now ready to move to step two.
+Chances are your dog will quickly try everything they can to get the treats from your hand — pawing, licking, nibbling, etc. Do not let them get the treats!
+As soon as your dog stops trying to get to the treats in your hand mark the behavior (clicker or marker word) and give them a tasty treat from your separate stash.
+Never give your dog a treat from the hand you were preventing them from eating the treats from.
+This helps to remind them that these treats are off limits no matter what.
+After a few sessions your dog will start to not even notice your closed fist with the treats in it when you present it to them.
+When this behavior occurs is when I like to start giving the command “leave-it” before presenting my closed fist.
+You are now ready to move to step 2.

-- Once your dog is not paying attention to the closed fist, increase the difficulty.
-Instead of the closed fist, present an open palm and give the “leave-it” command.
+- Once my dog is not paying attention to my closed fist I will increase the difficulty.
+I will present my closed fist and then while opening my palm give the “leave-it” command.
 It is very likely that your dog will take this opportunity to try to steal the newly exposed treats.
 If this happens, very quickly close your fist before your dog can get to them and then try again.
-As soon as you can open your palm with the exposed treats and your dog leaves them alone, mark the behavior, and again give a tasty treat from your side stash.
+As soon as you can open your palm with the exposed treats and your dog leaves them alone mark the behavior and again give a tasty treat from your side stash.
 Be sure to remember never to give a treat from your open palm.

-- Once your dog understands the leave-it command with treats in your hand, it's time to move the treats to the floor.
-The next steps are very similar to those in steps one and two.
-Place the low-value treats under your cupped palm on the floor in front of your dog.
+- Once your dog understands the leave-it command with treats in your hand it is time to move the treats to the floor.
+The next steps are very similar to those in steps 1 and 2.
+Place the boring treats under your cupped palm on the floor in front of your dog.
 Give the “leave-it” command.
-As soon as your dog leaves your hand alone, mark and reward.
+As soon as your dog leaves your hand alone mark and reward.
 Once your dog does well with this, then it’s time to increase the difficulty again.
 This time you will cup your hand back over the treats on the ground.
-Then, while giving the "leave-it" command, lift your hand away from the treats on the ground.
+Then, while giving the “leave-it” command lift your hand away from the treats on the ground.
 Again, be able to quickly cover the treats back if your dog tries to steal them.
-As soon as your dog does not try to take the treats, mark, and reward.
+As soon as your dog does not try to take the treats, mark and reward.
 Now you are ready for the final step!

 - First, place your dog on a leash.
-Hold the leash relatively short, but long enough that your dog can still move around a little.
-For this exercise, you can use either treats or toys.
-Working with both will help proof your command.
-While holding the leash, toss the object on the floor, just out of reach of your dog.
+Hold the leash relatively short but long enough that your dog can still move around a little.
+For this exercise you can use either treats or toys.
+I actually suggest working both to help proof your command.
+While holding the leash toss the object on the floor just out of reach of your dog.
 Your dog will probably try to strain to get to the object.
 Give your “leave-it” command.
 Once your dog stops straining towards the object mark and reward.
-Eventually, when you drop the object and give the command, your dog will look quickly to you for a better reward.
+Eventually when you drop the object and give the command your dog will look quickly to you for a better reward.
 Again, like the exercises before, it is important to never let your dog have the object on the floor you are asking them to leave.
 Always give a treat from another location.